DennisGross/COOL-MC/README.md

 4. Run the docker container: With docker workspace initialization: `docker run --user mycoolmc  -v "$(pwd)/prism_files":"/home/mycoolmc/prism_files" -v "$(pwd)/mlruns":"/home/mycoolmc/mlruns" -it coolmc bash`.
 Without docker workspace initialization: `docker run --user mycoolmc  -v "$(pwd)/prism_files":"/home/mycoolmc/prism_files" -it coolmc bash`

-Please make sure that you either run COOL-MC in on your machine OR in the docker container.
+Please make sure that you either run COOL-MC on your machine OR in the docker container.
 Otherwise, it may lead to folder permission problems.
 If there is any problem regarding the docker, it is also possible to download a virtual machine that allows the execution of the docker.
-Note that the virtual machine docker container may not be up to date since the Zenodo repository is immutable.
-In this case, following the Getting Started instructions inside the virtual machine.
+Note that the virtual machine is only for trouble handling and should only be used if the docker container is not executable on your local machine.
+The virtual machine docker container may not be up to date since the Zenodo repository is immutable and need to be updated via the Getting Started instructions.
 Please also make sure that you use the `python` default alias.

 We discuss how to create the docker container, and how to install the tool natively later.